KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/week01.md

 #### /Inspiration/

-* Introduction to Creative Process Assignment
+* Introduction to Creative Process Assignment (slides will be added)
-* Introduction to Sketchbook Assignment
+* Introduction to Sketchbook Assignment (slides will be added)

 #### /Lab/